-- 4.1 The Local Government Act 2003 does not prescribe approved sources of finance, only that borrowing may not, without the consent of HM Treasury, be in other than Sterling. - 4.2 The main options available for the borrowing strategy for 2016/17 are PWLB loans, market loans and the Municipal Bond Agency.
+- 4.1 The Local Government Act 2003 does not prescribe approved sources of finance, only that borrowing may not, without the consent of HM Treasury, be in other than Sterling. - 4.2 The main options available for the borrowing strategy for 2017/18 are PWLB loans, market loans and the Municipal Bond Agency.
 The interest rate applicable to either PWLB or markets loans can be fixed or variable. - 4.3 Variable rate short term borrowing is expected to be cheaper than long term fixed borrowing and therefore may considered throughout the financial year.
 Due to the expectation that interest rates will rise, the risk of the potential increase in interest rates will be balanced against any potential short term savings. - 4.4 There are different types of market loans available, including variable and fixed interest rate loans and Lender Option/Borrower Option (LOBO) loans.
 A LOBO is a loan where the lender can exercise their right to increase the interest rate of the loan at each call date.
 The borrower can then choose to either accept the higher interest rate or repay the loan.
 These loans are usually offered at an interest rate lower than the corresponding PWLB loan rate but this option increases the risk that it may be necessary to replace a loan at a time when the interest rates are high. - 4.5 To mitigate this risk a limit is placed on the total level of borrowing that can be taken as variable interest rate loans.
-To provide scope to utilise new market products should they become available as well as minimise the cost of borrowing and increase the diversification of the debt portfolio it is proposed that the limit on variable rate loans should be 40% of total borrowing in 2016/17. - 4.6 The main strategy is therefore: - When 25 year PWLB rates fall within the average forecast rate for 2016/17 of 3.20% borrowing should be considered, with preference given to terms of less than 35 years to enhance the diversity of the borrowing portfolio. - Consideration will be given to borrowing market loans which are at least 20 basis points below the PWLB target rate.
+To provide scope to utilise new market products should they become available as well as minimise the cost of borrowing and increase the diversification of the debt portfolio it is proposed that the limit on variable rate loans should be 40% of total borrowing in 2017/18.

+- 4.6 The main strategy is therefore: - When PWLB rates fall below the target rate for 2017/18 of 3.20% borrowing should be considered, with preference given to terms which ensure a balanced profile of debt maturity. - The use of short term borrowing (6 months to 18 months) will also be considered with the aim of minimising borrowing costs.
+This short term borrowing will be replaced with longer term loans when rates are preferable. - Consideration will be given to borrowing market loans which are at least 20 basis points below the PWLB target rate.